 Think about when you had a flash of inspiration, to start a diet, working out or a New Year Resolution, all great ideas but the hard push of no-pain, no-gain makes it easier to quit than to persist.

-Here are 6 Microsteps that are working for my clients, friends and colleagues keeping us all strong
+Here are 6 Microsteps that are working for my clients, friends and colleagues helping all to stay strong when uncertainty is everywhere

 - Slow down.
 Insert pauses into your day.
 Breathe.
 Pay attention to your breath.
 Notice that your breathing is managed by some internal, unseen power other than you.
 Wow, that’s deep!